ReadyLab-UToronto/ReadyLab-UToronto.github.io/README.md

 **Notes**:
 - For the `tags`, the website will automatically find all unique tags assigned to all papers listed in `publications.json` and generate the filter options.
 Please be careful with spelling and cases to avoid duplicates.
-- For the `links`, only the `doi` is required.
-If the `pdf` and/or the `slides` options are used, rename and upload the document in the appropriate folder under `src/assets/pdfs` and `src/assets/slides`, and enter the corresponding file name in the paper entry in `publications.json` (file name only, no directory).
+- For the `links`, the `doi` and `code` should be actual URL links to webpages, if entered.
+If the `pdf` and/or the `slides` options are used, rename and upload the document in the appropriate folder under `public/pdfs/` and `public/slides/`, and enter the corresponding file name in the paper entry in `publications.json` (file name only, no directory).
 - If an `abstract` is added, double check the content being pasted in `publications.json`.
 Note that any special typesetting and hyperlinks are currently not supported.

 ### Team Members

-All members, including active members and alumni, are managed in the file `src/assets/data/members.json`.
+All members, including active members and alumni, are managed in the file `src/assets/members.json`.
 Specifications of the entries are detailed below:

 ```json
 {